Chirality-induced orbital Edelstein effect in an analytically solvable model: Additional effects present in real materials

-\paragraph*{Effect of spin-orbit coupling.} After having established the main result of the paper, next, we present how including SOC influences the orbital Edelstein effect and may cause a spin Edelstein effect as well; two effects relying on distinct mechanisms.
-First, we make the Hamiltonian spin dependent.
+The following discussion is again for the one-dimensional model discussed in Sec.~\ref{sec:model}.
+To include the effect of SOC, first, we make the Hamiltonian spin dependent.
 Without SOC, all bands are now doubly degenerate but the orbital angular momentum always has the same value for the two uncoupled spin-subsystems.
 Therefore, the orbital Edelstein susceptibility $\chi_{z}^{L_z}(E)$ is simply increased by a factor of 2 to a maximum of $250.0\times10^{-9}\,\mu_\mathrm{B}\,\mathrm{m}/\mathrm{V}$.
 The spin Edelstein susceptibility $\chi_{z}^{S_z}(E)=0$ due to Kramer's degeneracy.